greenbone/docs/src/glossary.md

   A new scanner that got introduced in the 22.4 release to improve the so-called local security checks.
 Local security checks are comparisons of vulnerable and installed versions of a software.
-Before notus-scanner, all checks have been implemented in nasl scripts and each nasl script ran in an own openvas-scanner process.
+Before notus-scanner, all checks have been implemented in {term}`NASL` scripts and each {term}`NASL` script ran in an own openvas-scanner process.
 With notus-scanner, checks are run in one go per host.

 Feed